Emil Lewis Holmdahl: Secret Service and plots against Madero

 Holmdahl responded in his exquisite hand writing years later, around 1918 "Temple was general manager So[outhern].
 R[ail]R[oad] of Mexico.
 Shot himself when confronted by US agents making arrests for selling information to the Germans."
-This note proves that Holmdahl was definitely working for secret service by at least November of 1912.
+This note proves that Holmdahl was definitely working for secret service by at least November 1912.
 During the same month, he reported to Lee L Hall, the successor of Powell Roberts in Sommerfeld's organization.
-He entered El Paso as an agent, under the disguise of an mercenary he infiltrated the Orozquistas in the town, and was instrumental in arresting at least one of Orozco's senior generals.
+He entered El Paso as an agent, under the disguise of a mercenary he infiltrated the Orozquistas in the town, and was instrumental in arresting at least one of Orozco's senior generals.

-On December 28th, Holmdahl wrote a long report which states that one Jesus Cesneros [sic], the proprietor of a barber shop in the 500 block of South El Paso Street, had a secret back room.
+On December 28, Holmdahl wrote a long report which states that one Jesus Cesneros [sic], the proprietor of a barber shop in the 500 block of South El Paso Street, had a secret back room.
 It was used, Holmdahl said to as a headquarters for renegade "Red Flaggers" who were smuggling guns and ammunition across the border and plotting another revolt.
 In his report he listed the names of a half-dozen former Orozco officers.
 He describes how they subverted the Madero garrison in Juárez by offering the poorly paid soldiers large sums of money in return for turning over their ammunition to one of their spies.
 The spy, after accumulated fifty rounds of ammunition would give it to a young woman, named Simone Acosta who would smuggle it across the border under her voluminous skirts.
 The ammunition was stored in a secret cache under the floor of the barber shop.
 Then it was smuggled back across the border to the rebel army.
 Holmdahl had placed his own spy in their meetings and was able to give details of cattle-rustling schemes, the proceeds of which would go to support the rebels.
 Topics among rebels included troop movements of General Trucy Aubert, still loyal to Madero, and discussed ways the common soldiers could be persuaded to join the rebellion.
 The mastermind of the plot was General Inez Salazar.
 Holmdahl's finished report was possibly either written for General Aubert, or even the U.S. Bureau of Investigation, the forerunner of the FBI.

 Holmdahl would appear as a witness for the Mexican government in this and several other Neutrality Laws trials in the fall and late winter, 1912.

-A letter dating November 4th, 1913, from an agent in Douglas, Arizona, office of the Bureau to an agent in El Paso responding to a request for information about Holmdahl's whereabouts.
+A letter dating November 4, 1913, from an agent in Douglas, Arizona, office of the Bureau to an agent in El Paso responding to a request for information about Holmdahl's whereabouts.
 In it the letter states.